oliviagardiner/oliviagardiner/README.md

 My name is Olivia and I'm a software engineer coming from a static media design background.
-I switched to web development in 2016 and I've spent most of my time working with PHP 5 to 7 ever since, with a short side quest involving a Ruby on Rails stack.
+I switched to web development in 2016 and I've spent most of my time working with PHP ever since, with a short side quest involving a Ruby on Rails stack.
 I define myself as a backend developer but I mostly work with the full stack.
 I like to tinker with python and VueJS in my free time.

 I'm also less serious than what I initially look like :)